minimuthu02/TechWave/README.md

 Deployment (InfinityFree)

-If you host on InfinityFree:
+If you are hosting on InfinityFree, follow these steps:

-Upload all files to the /htdocs/blog-application/ directory
+Upload all project files to the /htdocs/blog-application/ directory

-Update .env with your InfinityFree credentials:
+Update the .env file with your InfinityFree database credentials:

 DB_HOST=sqlXXX.infinityfree.com
 DB_NAME=epiz_XXXXXXX_techwave